 Crispin Webb Art Endowed Scholarship

-The Crispin Webb Art Endowed Scholarship, in the amount of $500, was created by MVNU art alumni and the Art Department to assist seniors with their senior project gallery shows.
-To qualify for this scholarship:
+The Crispin Webb Art Endowed Scholarship was created by MVNU art alumni and the Art Department to assist seniors with their senior project gallery shows.

 Crispin Webb's Legacy